Save Design - Getting Started Guide

 1. Introduction

 Thank you very much for purchasing Save Design.
-We hope this asset helps make the implementation and maintenance of save functionality in your project more comfortable and efficient.
+We hope this asset makes the implementation and maintenance of save features in your project more comfortable.

 Documentation/save-design-script-reference.pdf

 .
-Reading it together with this guide will help you use Save Design more smoothly.
+Reading it together with this usage guide will help you use Save Design more smoothly.

-1.2 What is Save Design?
-(Features and Architecture Overview)
+1.2 What is Save Design (Overview of Features and Mechanism)

 Save Design is a save data management framework designed for Unity.
-Its most notable feature is the ability to access save data without using any key strings.
+Its most distinctive feature is that you can access save data without using string keys at all.

-Developers explicitly define save-target classes using attributes like [SharedData]
+Developers explicitly define target classes for saving using attributes like [SharedData]

 .